fanghenshaometeor/ood-mode-ensemble/EXPERIMENTS.md

 ### ImageNet

-To train isolated modes on ImageNet, run the following BASH command
+To train isolated modes of R50 and DN121 on ImageNet, run the following BASH command
 ```
 for seed in 1000 2000 3000 4000 5000
 do